Golden Gate to Ancient Rus'. VI

 5 New material

 Teacher: And they went to the Golden Gate.
-When the travelers entered the gate, they were enveloped in twilight
+When the travelers entered the gateway, they were enveloped in twilight.

 Slide 9 (Assumption Cathedral) Sound